-Figure 2 shows a specific example of the parameterization of the CAI with $[G{Prot}, a{Prot}]$ as both the parameterization and evaluation population and illustrates how the figure of merit (Pearson correlation of the CAI values and the evaluation set) changes as a function of the expression level threshold T. When the threshold reaches T=66,200 protein copies/cell the Pearson correlation reaches a maximum.
+Figure 2 shows a specific example of the parameterization of the CAI with $[G{\text{Prot}}, a{\text{Prot}}]$ as both the parameterization and evaluation population and illustrates how the figure of merit (Pearson correlation of the CAI values and the evaluation set) changes as a function of the expression level threshold T. When the threshold reaches $T=66\,200$ protein copies/cell the Pearson correlation reaches a maximum.
 At this point, there are only 21 genes in the parameterization set.
-The maximum correlation is slightly greater than the correlation between the CAI based on the original parameters by Sharp et al. (1) and the same evaluation set.
+The maximum correlation is slightly greater than the correlation between the CAI based on the original parameters by Sharp and Li (1) and the same evaluation set.